 become used up – ‘their reserves of patience finally gave out’

 declare, make known – ‘management gave out that it was unsatisfied with productivity levels’

 In Ian Fleming’s Casino Royale I read an example of this last sense: ‘At the moment the Communist Party is giving out that he was off his head.’
-Had Fleming been Irish, this line would be ambiguous – Ireland has another give out, a common informal usage meaning complain, grumble, moan; or criticise, scold, reprimand, tell off.
+Had Fleming been Irish, this line would be ambiguous – give out in Irish English commonly means complain, grumble, moan; or criticise, scold, reprimand, tell off.

-I think this give out comes from the Irish tabhair amach, same meaning.
-[Edit: @_EdwardJoseph tells me he has always heard íde béil a thabhairt.]
-It’s intransitive, and often followed by to [a person].
+I think this give out comes from the Irish tabhair amach, same meaning. [@_EdwardJoseph tells me he has always heard íde béil a thabhairt.]
+It’s intransitive and often followed by to [a person].
 People might give out to someone for some character flaw or oversight, or about politics, the weather, or the state of the roads.
 Or they might just give out in an unspecific or habitual way.

 He always seemed to be in bad humour and was always giving out.
 (Joe McVeigh, Taking a Stand: Memoir of an Irish Priest)

 Pot Belly gives out and tells Slapper he’s not to be going home in this weather.
 (Claire Keegan, ‘The Ginger Rogers Sermon’, in Antarctica)

 ‘If I eat any more turnips I’ll turn bleedin’ yellow.’